frederick-vs-ja/Quuxplusone-blog/_posts/2023-02-24-trivial-swap-x-prize.md

 but falling back to a conforming `std::swap` implementation when the objects involved might be potentially overlapping subobjects.

+UPDATE, 2023-03-04: My libc++ fork now passes all eight cases in the test suite!
+So the prize for patches to libc++, specifically, is claimed.
+But as of this writing the prize remains claimable for patches to libstdc++ or Microsoft STL.
+See ["Update on my trivial `swap` prize offer"](/blog/2023/03/04/trivial-swap-prize-update/) (2023-03-04).

 [Here](https://godbolt.org/z/aa3aeqd3q) ([backup](/blog/code/2023-02-24-prize-test-suite.cpp))
 is the test suite that the winning implementation will pass.
 It consists of seven mandatory test cases: